 Layout of organizational compartments and other design features make a big difference in the field.
 For example, many modern bags have a dedicated laptop sleeve.
 That’s just wasted space for a BOB.

-Some bags throw everything into one pile while others unnecessarily over-compartmentalize so that each individual pencil has it’s own pocket.
+Some bags throw everything into one compartment, while others unnecessarily over-compartmentalize so that each individual pencil has its own pocket.

-We look for a balance of both.
-A main compartment that holds your larger or heavier items like food and smaller quick-access external pockets for things like knives and flashlights.
+We look for balance in the number and size of compartments.
+A bag needs a main compartment that holds your larger or heavier items, like food, and smaller, quick-access external pockets for things like knives and flashlights.
 Organization should be logical, fast, and easy to remember when you’re flustered or in the dark.

 We would prefer to see lockable zippers on BOBs, but unfortunately they are rare.
 The bags with lockable zippers tend to be built more for travelers and less for field use.